Chair and Cabinet Members 2019/2020

-Vice-Chair supports the Chair in the running of the organisation.
-They are responsible for member relations, co-ordination and public outreach.
-Lead on membership recruitment and partnerships with organisation across Medway.
+The Vice-Chair supports the Chair in the running of the organisation, being responsible for member relations, co-ordination and public outreach.
+The Vice-Chair leads on membership recruitment and partnerships with organisation across Medway.

-Responsible for our chosen campaign and conference.
-This will be the campaign that we chose for the Annual Conference.
-This role also is responsible for approving and presenting sub-campaigns to the cabinet.
-I ensure members are well prepared for effective campaigning.
+The Campaign Lead is responsible for our chosen campaign, taking a lead role in our Annual Conference.
+This role is also responsible for approving and presenting sub-campaigns to the cabinet.
+The Campaign Lead supports other members who are conducting campaigns, ensuring that they are well prepared for effective campaigning.

 Democracy & Engagement Lead